by Tim Gilmore, 9/12/2013

 Front porch ceiling slats.
 Windows that looked into the front of a LaVilla house a century ago.

-This old warehouse was built right around an even older perhaps Carpenter-Gothic Victorian LaVilla house.
-The second floor of the house is intact inside the warehouse.
-The warehouse is old, but the house within it is older.
+This old commercial building was built right around an even older perhaps Carpenter Gothic Victorian LaVilla house.
+Or so it would seem.
+That’s Terry’s explanation.
+The second floor of the house is intact inside the outer building.
+The Progress Furniture Building is old, but the house within it is older.

 And inside the old house, back from the porch, are rooms in which people lived stories I can never know but only try to imagine.
 The very idea of an older house preserved inside an old brick warehouse seems to model how history works, and how history is haunting.
 Always.
 That’s its definition.